 Bastrop is a somewhat small city located in the state of Texas.
-With a population of 8,231 people and four constituent neighborhoods, Bastrop is the 276th largest community in Texas.
+With a population of 10,434 people and seven constituent neighborhoods, Bastrop is the 255th largest community in Texas.

 Bastrop real estate is some of the most expensive in Texas, although Bastrop house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Bastrop in 2010 was $22,134, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,536 for a family of four.
+The per capita income in Bastrop in 2018 was $34,410, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $137,640 for a family of four.
 However, Bastrop contains both very wealthy and poor people as well.

-Bastrop is a somewhat ethnically-diverse city.
+Bastrop is an extremely ethnically-diverse city.
 The people who call Bastrop home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bastrop residents report their race to be White, followed by Black or African-American.
 Bastrop also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.15% of the city’s residents.
-Important ancestries of people in Bastrop include English, Irish, Scottish, and Polish.
+People of Hispanic or Latino origin account for 35.49% of the city’s residents.
+Important ancestries of people in Bastrop include German, English, Irish, Lebanese, and Scots-Irish.

 The most common language spoken in Bastrop is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.